nxskok/pasias/docs/22-thingy.md

 missing, since we didn't do one cluster.
 <label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">R vectors start from  1, unlike C arrays or Python lists, which start from 0.</span>

-The `numeric(0)` says ```wss` has nothing in it, but if it had anything, it would be numbers''.
-Or, you can initialize `wss` to however long it's going to be (here 10), which is actually more efficient (R doesn't have to keep making it ``a bit longer'').
+The `numeric(0)` says "`wss` has nothing in it, but if it had anything, it would be numbers".
+Or, you can initialize `wss` to however long it's going to be (here 10), which is actually more efficient (R doesn't have to keep making it "a bit longer").
 If you initialize it to length 10, the 10 values will have `NA`s in them when you start.
 It doesn't matter what `nstart` is: Ideally, big enough to have a decent chance of finding the best clustering, but small enough that it doesn't take too long to run.